aria1th/litematica-printer/README.md

 To set this up just add the latest litematica version to your mods folder as well as this, it will replace easy place with printer.
 If carpet extra /quickcarpet enabled accurateblockplacement, you can turn on option, and... here goes the overpowered printer.

+## Install guide

+Install fabric (well, use MultiMC), litematica, malilib, and put this into mods folder. then you can just use easyplace.

 ## Settings

 ### Printer settings: